Mixed Membership Estimation for Social Networks: The Oracle Case and Ideal Mixed-SCORE

-So $\xi_k$ is in the column space of $\Theta\Pi$ for $1\leq k\leq K$.
+Hence, each $\xi_k$ is in the column space of $\Theta\Pi$.
 This means the column space of $\Xi$ is contained in the column space of $\Theta\Pi$.
 Since both matrices have a rank $K$, the two column spaces are the same.